 There's saving and spending, investing and earning.
 But there's another vitally important part of money that doesn't get talked about enough: giving!
 Whether you are just getting started with giving or already make giving a family tradition, we rounded up our favorite charities for children.

 On this list, you’ll find organizations supporting every aspect of kids’ lives.
-From food and safety to education and entrepreneurship, you’re sure to find a charity that aligns with your values.
+From food and safety to education and entrepreneurship, you will find a charity that aligns with your values.

 We’ve also included our top tips for researching other charities so that you can give your time and your money with confidence!